 While Merkle did not report their CTR and impressions metrics, they also released data that indicates that 51% of Google search ad clicks came from smartphones.

 This is interesting as it is the first time smartphones have taken the majority share.
 As we become more and more dependent on our smartphones, this number will most likely continue to increase.

 This data is supported by findings from IgnitionOne, who saw mobile search spend rise 69%, and tablet search spend dramatically decrease.

 iProspect found that mobile shopping spend was at a record high in Q4 2016.

 Merkle’s data also confirms these results.
-They found that there one of the largest impacts to Q4 performance were the 41% spend increase for shopping ads.
+They found that one of the largest impacts on Q4 performance was the 41% spend increase for shopping ads.